 ***Any dry granulated sweetener will work

-***I used almond flour but almond meal should also work.
-As should another nut meal.
-I did not test using a wheat or whole grain gluten-free flour
+****I used almond flour but almond meal could also work.
+As should another nut meal such as cashew.
+I did not test using a wheat or whole grain gluten-free flour.

 SOME OF THE PRODUCTS I USED IN TODAY’S RECIPE